 Smash is another promising alternative to WeTransfer and I think you are going to love its free service.
-Unlike WeTransfer that has a size limit of 2GB for free users, Smash offers unrestricted file transfer which is just crazy.
+Unlike WeTransfer which has a size limit of 2GB for free users, Smash offers unrestricted file transfer which is just crazy.
 Smash claims that it has handled files of up to 350GB as well.
 However, keep in mind, if you send files above 2GB then the processing will go through the non-priority transfer route meaning the transfer speed will be slower.
-Nevertheless, since you are getting such an awesome service for free, you can’t complain much.
-Further, you also get password-protection and file previews under the free tier of Smash which is just great.
+Nevertheless, since you are getting a great file transfer service for free, you can’t complain much.
+Further, it uses the 256-bit-AES (Advanced Encryption Standard) to encrypt the stored files on its server which is a great bonus!

-Visit Website (Free, Paid plans start at $5/month)
+Use Smash (Free, Paid plans start at $5/month)

 3. Google Drive

-Visit Website (Free, Paid plans start at $1.99/month)
+Use Google Drive (Free, Paid plans start at $1.99/month)

-Similar to Google Drive, OneDrive is a cloud storage service by Microsoft.
+Similar to Mega and Google Drive, OneDrive is a cloud storage service by Microsoft.
 In a way, it’s not a direct competitor to WeTransfer, but you can definitely use it to send large files across the web.
-The free tier of OneDrive allows you to upload files of up to 5GB which is decent enough and it’s also much larger than WeTransfer’s size limit.
+The free tier of OneDrive allows you to upload files of up to 5GB which is decent enough.
 The best part about OneDrive is that it offers many file protection features that are only available if you opt for WeTransfer’s premium plans.
-To begin with, you can send files to specific people through email.
-Further, you can set a password to add another layer of protection to your files.
-And you also have the option to set an expiration date which will remove access to the files from the given link.
+You can send files to specific people through email, set passwords and set an expiration date which will remove access to the files from the given link.
 Other than that, files in transit from the browser to Microsoft’s servers are encrypted using Transport Layer Security (TLS) protocol.
 And each file at rest is encrypted using a unique AES256 key.

-Visit Website (Free, Paid plans start at $1.99/month)
+Use OneDrive (Free, Paid plans start at $1.99/month)

 Dropbox is a cloud storage service, but recently the company released a dedicated “Transfer” platform to send files quickly to anyone on the web.
 You can send up to 100MB of files which is sure nowhere near WeTransfer’s size limit, but if you generally send small files then it works pretty well.
 You can also get a notification when your transfer is downloaded and check the number of times the file has been viewed.
-However, keep in mind, the upload process is not as straightforward as WeTransfer.
-You need to create a Dropbox account to be able to send a file, but recipients can download the file without having to log in.
-Also, there is password protection and link expiry feature but those are behind the premium plan.
-Apart from that, if you find the size limit too little then you can sign up for Dropbox Basic.
-It’s a free account and offers you 2GB of cloud storage.
-You can upload your files there and send them to anyone you want.
+Further, you can create a shareable link too which can be viewed and downloaded by anyone.
+Moving to security, Dropbox utilizes AES 128-bit standard to encrypt stored files on the server and TLS protocol while communicating.
+Overall, it is easily the best WeTransfer alternative if you want to send over mostly small files.

-Visit Website (Free, Paid plans start at $9.99/month)
+Use Dropbox (Free, Paid plans start at $9.99/month)